 While utilizing the referendum process would bypass the legislative stalemate, it still carries some risk.
 Namely, the proposed measure would need to have majority support from voters.

-According to a recent poll, many voters aren’t that open to the idea of legalizing Missouri sports betting.
+According to a recent poll, many voters aren’t that open to the idea of legalizing sports betting.

 Missouri Scout, an online news site covering state politics, polled 711 likely voters in next year’s election.
 When asked if they wanted to amend the state’s constitution to allow sports betting, “No” voters outnumbered supporters by a more than 2-to-1 margin, 54% to 26%.